 Luckily the KB487L’s beauty is more than skin deep.
 I didn’t notice any mis-pressed keys throughout multiple days of playing Valorant or Counter-Strike: Global Offensive, and those games make it pretty easy to tell when you’re doing something wrong with the keyboard, namely by making what should have clearly been a headshot fly off somewhere between the lost cities of Atlantis and Narnia.
 It still wasn’t my preferred experience, but I liked it more than most linear switch-equipped options.

-The MSI Vigor GK50 Elite is a great keyboard for typing and, starting at $75, is a cheaper alternative to other favorite typing clackers, like the Hexgears Impulse currently going for $100.
+The MSI Vigor GK50 Elite (along with the low-profile version also on this page) is a great keyboard for typing.
+With it currently on sale for $65 it's also a cheaper alternative to other favored typing clackers, like the Hexgears Impulse currently going for $100.
 Like the Impulse, the Vigor GK50 Elite offers the excellent Kailh Box White switches.
 You can also get this keyboard with Kailh Blue switches, meaning this clacker will be loud and clicky no matter what.

 While the plastic keycaps here aren’t fancy, they did a great job of fighting off fingerprint smudges during our testing.
 MSI also included a premium top plate, but skimped a bit on the cable, which is rubber that doesn’t have much reinforcement for durability.
 But this is still a well-priced, albeit simple, keyboard with a premium typing experience.